Federal Judge Again Blocks States' Work Requirements For Medicaid

 Top Trump administration officials have promoted work requirements, saying they incentivize beneficiaries to lead healthier lives.
 Democrats and advocates for the poor decry the effort as a way to curtail enrollment in the state-federal health insurance entitlement program that covers 72 million Americans.

-Despite the full-court press by conservatives, most Medicaid enrollees already work, are seeking work or go to school or care for a loved one, studies show.
+Despite the full-court press by conservatives, most Medicaid enrollees already work, are seeking work, go to school or care for a loved one, studies show.

 Critics of the work policy hailed the latest ruling, which many expected since Boasberg last June stopped Kentucky from moving ahead with an earlier plan for work requirements.
-The judge then also blasted HHS Secretary Alex Azar for failing to adequately consider the effects the policy.
+The judge then also blasted HHS Secretary Alex Azar for failing to adequately consider the effects of the policy.

-"This is a historic decision and a major victory for Medicaid beneficiaries," said Joan Alker, executive director for the Georgetown University Center for Children and Families.
+"This is a historic decision and a major victory for Medicaid beneficiaries," said Joan Alker, executive director of the Georgetown University Center for Children and Families.
 "The message to other states considering work requirements is clear — they are not compatible with the objectives of the Medicaid program."

 Sally Pipes, president of the conservative San Francisco-based Pacific Research Institute, called the ruling "a major blow" to the Trump administration but said this won't end its efforts.
 "The Department of Health and Human Services is very committed to work requirements under Medicaid," Pipes said.

-"It is my feeling that those who are on Medicaid who are capable of working should be required to work, volunteer, or take classes to help them become qualified to work," she added.
+"It is my feeling that those who are on Medicaid who are capable of working should be required to work, volunteer or take classes to help them become qualified to work," she added.
 "Then there will be more funding available for those who truly need the program and less pressure on state budgets."

 Several states, including Virginia and Kentucky, have used the prospect of work rules to build support among conservatives to support Medicaid expansion, which was one of the key provisions of the Affordable Care Act.
 That expansion has added more than 15 million adults to the program since 2014.